-The coordinator is working closely with ALaDDIN on 4 key areas of work:
+The Coordinator is working closely with ALaDDIN on 4 key areas of work:

 - Coordination and Cross Promotion

 - Digital Infrastructure

-The coordinator will also work with on other initiatives across Leeds to accelerate and maximise digital inclusion to achieve better outcomes for health and wellbeing for autistic people and people with learning disabilities.
+The Coordinator continues to work on other initiatives across Leeds to accelerate and maximise digital inclusion to achieve better outcomes for health and wellbeing for autistic people and people with learning disabilities.
 As groups and activities move back to face to face delivery it is essential that the progress made towards digital inclusion for autistic people and people with learning disabilities is not lost.
 Current priority workstreams include:

-Carley joined us at the end of April 2021 and will be in post until 2023.
-If you are interested in finding out more about digital inclusion for autistic people and learning disabilities, please feel free to contact Carley: Carley@pyramid.org.uk / 07549782796
+If you are interested in finding out more about digital inclusion for autistic people and people with learning disabilities, please feel free to contact Nicky: Nicky@pyramid.org.uk.

-Autism and Learning Disability Digital Inclusion Network partners include:
+The Autism and Learning Disability Digital Inclusion Partners include: